taqpan/live-reader/README.md

 # LiveReader

 ## Overview
-- Simple feed reader for Firefox, yet another "Live Bookmarks".
+- Simple feed reader add-ons for Firefox, yet another "Live Bookmarks".
 - Focuses to run through the headlines of news websites.

 ## What it does